-There is a third alternative for people who don’t want to get their bike serviced by a dealer.
+There is a third alternative for people who don’t want to get their bike serviced by a dealer or do it themselves at home.

 But you can also find some home mechanics who have all the tools and know-how and will charge you a small fee to let you use their facilities to do your own servicing.